 5.1 There is an identified need for housing in the area covered by the Northam Neighbourhood Plan.
 This is evidenced in the Local Plan.
-The Northam Town Council housing needs survey 2017 highlights the need for affordable dwellings, for either purchase or rent, and an identified need for more bungalows.
+The Northam Town Council housing needs survey 2017 highlights the need for affordable dwellings, for either purchase or rent, and an identified need for more bungalows, dwellings with step-free access.